levoxtrip/PKB/docs/topics/forward/Action.md

 outcomes?

 ## Start action
 Expect some resistance when you start taking action.
-Your mind comes up with all sorts of excuses and reasons not to act
+Your mind comes up with all sorts of excuses and reasons not to act.

+Focus on the next move - not on the endgoal
+There is always something you can do today to get a little

 What are 3 action steps that bring you closer to your goal?